Beloth/Ostston-Work/Notes/Next Session.md

   * Success - The clothing seems rather well nice of a common thug, and the sword scabbard seems remarkably similar to the city guard scabbards.
 * He looks the party over before nodding to them and hits the doors with a series of knocks.. after a few seconds a voice comes out.. send them in..
 * The door opens to reveal the unmistakable pressense on the High Marshal, although in "civilian" grab and 1 other, a female elf that you breifly met at the council meeting, Archanist Shaniera.
+* I hear that you have successfully join the Order of the Anvil.
+Congratulation.
+I have a 1st job for you.

 ##### Archanist Shaniera